marbletracks/marbletrack3.com/content/episode/2025/06/14livestream-eight-threads-for-ten-workers.md

 [G Choppy](/workers/g_choppy/)
-from it proved to be so fiddly that I decided to try using an armature for it, and ended up having to stop the livestream (while glue dries) after gluing two paris of alligator clip sticks together to make the armature actually workable.
+from it proved to be so fiddly that I decided to try using an armature for it, and ended up having to stop the livestream (while glue dries) after gluing two pairs of alligator clip sticks together to make the armature actually workable.

 Today